zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Azure Migrate shows web app assessment and migration reports.](media/azure-migrate-web-app-migration-done.png)

-## Exercise 3: Migrate the On-Premises Database to Azure SQL Database
+## Exercise 3: Migrate the on-premises database to Azure SQL Database

 Duration: 55 minutes

 The next step of Part Unlimited's migration project is the assessment and migration of its database.
 Currently, the database lives on a SQL Server 2008 R2 on a virtual machine.
 You will use an **Azure Migrate: Database Assessment** tool called **Microsoft Data Migration Assistant (DMA)** to assess the `PartsUnlimited` database for a migration to Azure SQL Database.
 The assessment generates a report detailing any feature parity and compatibility issues between the on-premises database and Azure SQL Database.
 After the assessment, you will use an **Azure Migrate: Database Migration** service called **Azure Database Migration Service (DMS)**.
 During the exercise, you will use a simulated on-premises environment hosted in virtual machines running on Azure.

-### Task 1: Perform Assessment for Migration to Azure SQL Database
+### Task 1: Perform assessment for migration to Azure SQL Database

 Parts Unlimited would like an assessment to see what potential issues they might need to address in moving their database to Azure SQL Database.
 In this task, you will use the [Microsoft Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=sql-server-2017) (DMA) to assess the `PartsUnlimited` database against Azure SQL Database (Azure SQL DB).
 Data Migration Assistant (DMA) enables you to upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server or Azure SQL Database.
 It recommends performance and reliability improvements for your target environment.
 The assessment generates a report detailing any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.